 If you want to play Frost, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Frost has no accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
-The following games are similar to Frost, but offer accessibility features for Navigation:
+We haven’t documented any accessibility features for Navigation in Frost which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.
+The following games are similar to Frost, and offer accessibility features for Navigation:

-Frost has 1 accessibility feature for Controls which deals with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 1 accessibility feature for Controls in Frost which deals with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Additional gestures may be required for games played with a screenreader like VoiceOver.

 One Motion Targeted: Can play with touchscreen, tap and swipe or hold gesture.

 Similar Games With More Accessibility Features for Controls